viamrobotics/micro-rdk/OTA.md

 While not all blob storage platform support HTTP/2, many offer Content Delivery Network (CDN) solutions that do.

-We don't currently support tokens in the [OTA Service Config](#ota-service-config), so if permissions are required to access the endpoint they must be embedded in the URL itself.
+We don't currently support authentication tokens in the [OTA Service Config](#ota-service-config), so if permissions are required to access the endpoint they must be embedded in the URL as query params.

 ## Related Links